Driver Reviver locations around Victoria

 The national program aims to provide opportunities for local communities to contribute to addressing fatigue-related road trauma.

 VICSES provides the largest road rescue network in Australia, with 104 accredited Road Crash Rescue (RCR) provider units (Principal Providers) across Victoria, and 22 Rescue Support units (Rescue Support Providers).
 That is one of the highest service delivery ratios for RCR globally – equating to 73% of our service base across our statewide footprint.

 We would much rather serve you a cup of tea, than cut you out of a car in an accident.

 Prepare for your road trip:

-This is why VICSES partners with the Transport Accident Commission (TAC) on the Pause Stop campaign, which operates alongside our Driver Reviver activity; a network of rest stop activations around Victoria aimed at encouraging travellers to take regular breaks from the road, to drive awareness of key road safety issues including drowsy driving, and ultimately to prevent road fatalities and serious injuries from occurring.
+The Transport Accident Commission (TAC) have recently been running their Pause Stop campaign, which operates alongside our Driver Reviver activity; a network of rest stop activations around Victoria aimed at encouraging travellers to take regular breaks from the road, to drive awareness of key road safety issues including drowsy driving, and ultimately to prevent road fatalities and serious injuries from occurring.